-Even if you do not prepare your own, you should read and understand the return to the best of your ability.
 After all, you must also sign it under penalties of perjury.
 That is important, and it can also impact how long the IRS has to audit.
 Tax lawyers and accountants are used to monitoring the duration of their clients' audit exposure, and so should you.
 Watch the calendar until you are clear of audit.
 In most cases, that will be either three years or six years.

 But in some cases, even though you filed and thought everything was in order, the statute of limitations never runs.
 For example, if you don't sign your return, the IRS does not consider it a valid tax return.
-That means the three years can never start to run.
+Perhaps forgetting to sign is less of an issue with electronic filing, where there's an authorization form that has to be signed before electronic filing.
+But if you do fail to sign as required, your normal three year audit period can never start to run.

 Another big no-no is if you alter the penalties of perjury language at the bottom of the form before you sign.
 Don't do it.
 If you alter this wording, it also can mean the tax return does not count.
 These moves may sound like tax protester statements, but some well-meaning taxpayers forget to sign or unwittingly change the penalties of perjury wording.
 Some other taxpayers just miss a form to end up in audit purgatory.
 An example of the latter can arise if you have an offshore account held by a company.
 If you miss one, the IRS can audit you forever.